If you are looking for an utterly fabulous place to take a relaxing break where you are pampered and treated like family, look no further.

-This was a favourite place I’d find him after breakfast.
+This was a favorite place I’d find him after breakfast.

 One day I came down to find the gardener explaining a game to Explorason.

 I was so impressed he took the time to assist him.
-I loved how friendly the staff were to us!
+I loved how friendly the staff was to us!